Raj6383/SQL/README.md

 # 3: Calculate the time gaps between visits
 # 4: categorise the customer with time gap 1 as retained, >1 as irregular and
 NULL as churned
-# 5: calculate the retention month wise
+# 5: calculate the retention month wise.